PacificRebel/robotic-vacuum/README.md

 - constructs a grid, according to input received from the input.txt file
 - sets a starting point for the hoover according to input from the input.txt file
+- moves north, south, east and west from starting point defined in input.txt
 - all tests passing to that point
-- test written for driving north, code not ready yet

 ### What each file does